-Fox News Ratings Sink Since Donald Trump’s Loss, Falling Behind CNN & MSNBC For First Time In 20 Years
+Fox News Ratings Sink Since Donald Trump's Loss, Falling Behind CNN & MSNBC For First Time In 20 Years

 In the closing weeks of the campaign, anchor Howard Kurtz took to the air to publicly praise colleague Jennifer Griffin after Trump had called for her to be fired.
 Griffin had corroborated reporting that claimed Trump made disparaging remarks about fallen American soldiers, making her a target for the president.
 Kurtz called her one of the "fairest, most conscientious" journalists in the world, noting that she was a former war correspondent.

-Trump had also reportedly grown angry for Fox News calling the state of Arizona for Biden early on election night, which reports claim threw a wrench in his plans to prematurely declare victory if it looked like he was leading at any point.
+Trump had also reportedly grown angry with Fox News for calling the state of Arizona for Biden early on election night, which reports claim threw a wrench in his plans to prematurely declare victory if it looked like he was leading at any point.